May is Mental Health Awareness Month. Awareness is good, but it isn’t enough.

-Due to my overriding concerns about mainstream psychiatry’s repeated failure to address the suicide epidemic, I’m once again offering my online course on suicide prevention FOR FREE, now through the end of May.
+Due to my overriding concerns about mainstream psychiatry’s repeated failure to address the suicide epidemic, I’m offering my online course on suicide prevention for only $49.
 The course lays out a scientific foundation, corroborated by years of my own clinical experience, on how to address and reduce suicide risks.

 Centers for Disease Control and Prevention, National Center for Health Statistics.
 National Vital Statistics System, Mortality 2018-2021 on CDC WONDER Online Database, released in 2023.
 Data are from the Multiple Cause of Death Files, 2018-2021, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
 Accessed Jan 11, 2023. http://wonder.cdc.gov/mcd-icd10-expanded.html

 AAP, AACAP, CHA.
 A declaration from the American Academy of Pediatrics, American Academy of Child and Adolescent Psychiatry and Children’s Hospital Association.
 Updated October 10, 2021.
 Accessed May 1, 2023. https://www.aap.org/en/advocacy/child-and-adolescent-healthy-mental-development/aap-aacap-cha-declaration-of-a-national-emergency-in-child-and-adolescent-mental-health/ on